 Bonus # 1: The DPC/HDHP/HSA fix aggravates an income inequity among the insured population that is already baked into the DPC cake.

 The signal feature of the DPC world is that direct primary care clinics do not take insurance, so entry is overwhelmingly on a cash only basis.
-DPC is effectively unavailable to anyone who is insured but does not have the financial resources to buy an additional layer of primary care services that does not draw insurance reimbursment or even get credited against a deductible.
+DPC is effectively unavailable to anyone who is insured but does not have the financial resources to buy an additional layer of primary care services that neither draws insurance reimbursment not get credited against a deductible.
 By the same considerations, DPC becomes increasingly available as the income ladder is ascended.

 Bonus # 2: the DPC/HSA fix aggravates the rural health care provider shortage